vicflonun/Agaviromics/README.md

 # Agaviromics
-This repository contains the code used to perform the downstream statistical analyses in Flores-Nuñez, et al. submmited to Frontiers of Microbiology.
+This repository contains the code used to perform the downstream statistical analyses in Flores-Nuñez, et al. submmited to Frontiers in Microbiology.

 get_taxacounts
 get_metacounts